 - Do you see a higher percentage of bad debt write-offs due to delinquent patient accounts?

 - Is the in-house staff spending more time on claim follow-ups and calling insurance companies instead of on patient care and services?

 Overcoming the ROI issue through able billing partners/organization

 - Recover the patient collections process through regular and efficient communications.

 - Educate patients on optometry benefits and patient financial responsibilities, which directly tackle the ROI issue.

 - Act as a connection with your billing service provider to learn more about non-covered benefits, collecting deductibles, and more.

 - Provide more efficient patient care and get more time for marketing your practice on social media, patient relationship management services, and promotional campaigns.

 Many optometrists lose profits due to poor first-pass ratio and claim re-work due to the never-ending healthcare changes.
 You can lose a big chunk of your revenue margins if you consistently re-work claims or you process outstanding AR as denials.

 It’s essential to look at the number of days in AR and your net collections together.
-Connect with us with and feel the difference of a positive ROI along with higher growth rate for your practice and satisfied staff.
+Connect with us and feel the difference of a positive ROI along with a higher growth rate for your practice and satisfied staff.